-The Current Legality of Magic Mushrooms in the United States
+Are Magic Mushrooms Legal in the United States?

 In the United States, laws surrounding recreational use of magic mushrooms continue to be strict.
 In 1970, magic mushrooms were added to the Controlled Substances Act at a Schedule 1 level.
 The online sale of magic mushrooms is much more limited in places like the United States.